-Technology in agriculture is related to the use of the inputs described above.
-The choice of a new input, for example a new variety of seeds, often requires a change in the whole bundle of inputs, such as water and pesticides.
-Colin Barlow (2001, pp.119-20) describes how maize and rice harvests could increase by as much as 100 percent in Timor-Leste if new and better varieties were to be planted.
-However, he notes, such varieties are typically more sensitive to droughts and pests and require more fertilizers and better storage facilities.
+Technology in agriculture is related to the use of the inputs described in the previous section.
+The choice of a new input, for example, a new variety of seeds, often requires a change in the whole bundle of inputs, such as water and pesticides.
+Barlow (2001, 119-120) describes how maize and rice harvests could increase by as much as 100 percent in Timor-Leste if new and better varieties were to be planted.
+He notes, however, that such varieties are typically more sensitive to droughts and pests and require more fertilizers and better storage facilities.
 This change in inputs could be described as a new technology package.

-The lack of education is one of the major limitations on this type of broad agricultural changes.
-The UNDP (2006, p.
-28), argues that studies on other countries suggest that such changes in technology require a minimum of four to six years of education of good quality.
-Unfortunately, the level of education in Timor-Leste is low and the quality is poor (Lundahl and Sjöholm, 2005).
+The UNDP (2006, 28) suggests that such changes in technology require a minimum of four to six years of education of good quality.
+Unfortunately, the level of education in Timor-Leste is low and the quality is poor (Lundahl and Sjöholm 2005).
 The implication is that improvements of the level of education have immediate relevance for the possibilities of introducing a new agricultural technology.

 Another area where technology appears to be important is in the processing of crops like rice and coffee.
-The UNDP (2006, p.
-30) claims that rice mills are using outdated technologies.
-As we have already mentioned, coffee as well seems to be suffering from poor processing, often carried out by the farmers themselves, where lack of water, necessary for the wet fermentation, is a major constraint (Barlow, 2001, p.
-120).
-As it seems, there is plenty of scope for technological improvement both in agriculture and animal husbandry.
-A major World Bank (2011a, p.
-74) study on the scope for expansion of agricultural exports offers the following conclusions:
+The UNDP (2006, 30) claims that rice mills are using outdated technologies.
+Coffee quality in Timor-Leste suffers from poor processing, often carried out by the farmers themselves, where lack of water, necessary for the wet fermentation, is a major constraint (Barlow 2001, 120).
+It seems as if there is plenty of scope for technological improvement both in agriculture and animal husbandry, as concluded in a major World Bank (2011a) study on the scope for expansion of agricultural exports in Timor-Leste.